impstation/hosting-config-example/README.md

 The ssh keys for meda, ghoul, and I (imcb) are in `.ssh/authorized keys` to allow us to connect.

 The root directory has the following scripts:
-- `backup-config.sh` - Copy appsettings.yml et cetera from various services into `/etc/ss14` to be staged by etckeeper
+- `backup-config.sh` - (OLD - I realised you can just use symlinks) Copy appsettings.yml et cetera from various services into `/etc/ss14` to be staged by etckeeper
 - `backup-postgres.sh` - Use pg_dump to export data excluding logs into `backup/postgres`.
 Called by a systemd timer
 - `backup-sqlite.sh` - Old script to use sqlite3 to copy data into `backup/server`
 - `cdn-update.sh` - Build the game in `src/` and send it to Robust.Cdn with curl.
 Local alternative to "publish" GitHub action
+- `make-config-symlinks.sh` - Run once to link files in `/etc/ss14` to everywhere needed in `/opt` to allow easily versioning them with etckeeper.
+You need to create the files in `/etc/ss14` first.
 - `vacuum-replays.sh` - Delete files older than a certain age from the replays server
 - `watchdog-update` - Send an update ping instruction to the watchdog with curl